nephantes/dprofiler-docs/docs/index.rst

 ..
-DEBrowser documentation master file, created by sphinx-quickstart on Tue Sep 13 14:28:12 2016.
+Dprofiler documentation master file, created by sphinx-quickstart on Tue Sep 13 14:28:12 2016.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to DEBrowser's documentation!
+Welcome to Dprofiler's documentation!
 =====================================

 Contents: